Stanko/ctrls/README.md

   label?: string;
   // Depends on the control type, the default value for the control defaultValue?: T;
-  // Should the value be randomized when randomize button is clicked isRandomizationDisabled?: boolean; // default: false }
+  // Disabled the value randomization (via randomize method or button) isRandomizationDisabled?: boolean; // default: false }
 ```